-The Department of Health has corroborated these concerns regarding the impact of Brexit on female workers and carers, stating that social care shortages represent a "wider risk to labour market participation", and that "[i]f we fail to meet social care needs adequately we are likely to see a decrease in labour market participation levels, especially among women, as greater numbers undertake informal care".
-Recent analysis also suggests that women face £315 million in lost earnings as a result of having to replace paid employment with unpaid care work due to the impact of Brexit on the social care sector, further entrenching female poverty and widening the gender wealth gap in the UK.
+The Department of Health has corroborated these concerns regarding the impact of Brexit on female workers and carers, stating that social care shortages represent a "wider risk to labour market participation", and that "[i]f we fail to meet social care needs adequately we are likely to see a decrease in labour market participation levels, especially among women, as greater numbers undertake informal care"284.
+Recent analysis also suggests that women face £315 million in lost earnings as a result of having to replace paid employment with unpaid care work due to the impact of Brexit on the social care sector285, further entrenching female poverty and widening the gender wealth gap in the UK.

 The impact of Brexit on social care will further affect women as EU laws protecting unpaid carer rights are placed under threat and as women are also often elderly and disabled recipients of social care themselves.
-In relation to the former, EU law prohibits discrimination against workers based on their role as carers or relationship to a disabled person (Equality Directive 2000/43/EC & Coleman v Attridge Law, 2008 ECJ judgment).
+In relation to the former, EU law prohibits discrimination against workers based on their role as carers or relationship to a person with disabilities (Equality Directive 2000/43/EC & Coleman v Attridge Law, 2008 ECJ judgment).
 This law particularly protects unpaid carers, including over 3 million women who make up the majority of unpaid carers.
-In relation to the latter, it is important to note that women will also be affected by reduced health and social care funding and staff shortages as users of social care, in particular as disabled and elderly users.
-Women are more likely to experience a disability over their lifetime and make up a majority of over 65s, groups which are both often dependent upon some degree of social care.
+In relation to the latter, it is important to note that women will also be affected by reduced health and social care funding and staff shortages as users of social care, in particular as disabled https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/220151/eiadla-reform-wr2011.pdf